qubiX00/stopwatch-cardputer/README.md

 ## 2nd method
 Go to the Releases tab and download stopwatch-cardputer.bin.
 Put it on the SD Card, then put the SD Card in your M5Stack Cardputer and launch it from the M5Launcher.

+# usage
+- Press any button on the keyboard to start/stop the stopwatch
+- Press BtnGO to reset the stopwatch